-4. Effective as of June 21, 2011, DNT, OHS, and Caesars entered into an agreement for
+4. Effective as of June 21, 2011, DNT, OHS, and Caesars entered into an agreement for the development, operation, and license with respect to an Old Homestead Steakhouse (the "Restaurant") in Caesars Palace, Las Vegas, Nevada (the "DNT Agreement").

 The bases for R Squared Global Solutions, LLC's ("RSG") derivative appearance are set forth in exhibit M to the Appendix of Exhibits in support of the DNT Motion to Dismiss filed in the instant action.